Interlibrary loans policy

 The replacement fee or repair fee is current value or repair costs plus an administrative charge.

-The Library follows fees and charges set by the Australian Interlibrary Resource Sharing Code.
-In line with library practice in all states of Australia, the State Library Victoria does not charge for loans to public libraries within the Victoria.
-Under a historical reciprocal arrangement there are no charges for loans to the state libraries of Tasmania and New South Wales.
+State Library Victoria follows fees and charges set by the Australian Interlibrary Resource Sharing Code.
+In line with library practice in all states of Australia, the State Library Victoria does not charge for loans to public libraries within Victoria.